-The Recapitalization Plan at the Galena Complex is continuing to proceed with the Company increasing year-over-year production during Q1-2021 compared to Q1-2020.
-Production in Q1-2021 was 252,169 ounces of silver and 5,036,944 pounds of lead compared with 230,275 ounces of silver and 4,280,527 pounds of lead in Q1-2020, a year-over-year increase of over 10% and 18% of silver and lead, respectively.
+The Recapitalization Plan at the Galena Complex is continuing to proceed with the Company increasing year-over-year production during Q2-2021 compared to Q2-2020.
+Production in Q2-2021 was 230,071 ounces of silver and 4,329,163 pounds of lead compared with 192,528 ounces of silver and 3,942,212 pounds of lead in Q2-2020, a year-over-year increase of over 20% and 10% of silver and lead, respectively.
+Silver production at the Galena Complex is beginning to increase with June and July actual silver production averaging over 105,000 ounces per month with expected production of over 100,000 silver ounces in August.
 This improvement was the result of the refurbishment and purchase of underground mobile equipment, capital investments (machinery and development), and mine-wide rehabilitation, including the 5500 Level loading pocket, which allowed ore and waste to be skipped from this level.
+The Company also completed the purchase of a replacement hoist for the Galena hoist in Q3-2021 and is advancing engineering work to prepare for the installation.
 Further underground development improvements, additional equipment procurements, and an exploration drilling program designed to target high-grade extensions of historic veins below current workings will benefit the operation longer term by discovering additional high-grade silver resources further improving mining efficiency and lowering cash costs.
 During the Recapitalization Plan, the Company continues to exclude cost figures from its quarterly disclosure.